cosmos/cosmos-sdk/docs/core/baseapp.md

 - Perform preliminary *stateful* validity checks like ensuring signatures are valid or that the sender has enough funds to pay for fees.
 - Play a role in the incentivisation of stakeholders via the collection of transaction fees.

-`baseapp` holds an `anteHandler` as paraemter, which is initialized in the [application's constructor](../basics/app-anatomy.md#application-constructor).
+`baseapp` holds an `anteHandler` as parameter, which is initialized in the [application's constructor](../basics/app-anatomy.md#application-constructor).
 The most widely used `anteHandler` today is that of the [`auth` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/ante.go).

 ### RunMsgs

-`RunMsgs` is called from `RunTx` with `runTxModeCheck` as parameter to check the existence of a route for each message the transaction, and with `runTxModeDeliver` to actually process the `message`s.
+`RunMsgs` is called from `RunTx` with `runTxModeCheck` as parameter to check the existence of a route for each message contained in the transaction, and with `runTxModeDeliver` to actually process the `message`s.

 First, it retreives the `message`'s `route` using the `Msg.Route()` method.
 Then, using the application's [`router`](#routing) and the `route`, it checks for the existence of a `handler`.
 At this point, if `mode == runTxModeCheck`, `RunMsgs` returns.
 If instead `mode == runTxModeDeliver`, the [`handler`](../building-modules.md#handler) function for the message is executed, before `RunMsgs` returns.